Set up your environment

 Note: The timeline cannot be stacked with other panels.

-Move a single panel: Click and drag the panel's name in the top bar to where you want.
+Move a single panel: Click and drag the panel's name in the top bar.
 If the new location is within a stack of panels or will dock the panel, the yellow line or bar shows where the panel will go when you release it.

 Move combined panels: To move a set of combined panels, click and drag any spot on the top bar that isn't over any panel names.